Introduction

 Value Beyond the Price Tag

 Loyal customers are willing to pay a premium because they perceive a higher total value.
+Think of iconic brands like Apple, Nike, or Coca-Cola; their customers often ignore cheaper generic alternatives because the perceived emotional and functional value of the brand outweighs the cost savings of a competitor.
 This value includes the reliability of the product, the status associated with the brand, and the rewards they earn through continued patronage.
-They aren't looking for the "cheaper" option; they are looking for the best experience.

 Tolerance for Change